 Even if you’ve got years of experience under your belt, starting a new mix is always overwhelming.
 Like the blank page facing a writer, getting started is often the hardest part.
 And once you begin, you never know where you’ll end up, or if you can ever come back.
 The process of mixing involves numerous moves, some large and confident, others small and modest.
 The major parts of mixing are pretty well known: EQ, compression, volume, effects, etc. But amidst all the normal motions you’ll go through when mixing, some subtle, unique mixing tricks lie in wait.

-These mixing tricks are sometimes just offshoots of the main mixing techniques.
+These audio mixing tricks are sometimes just offshoots of the main mixing techniques.
 Sometimes it’s less about the move itself, and more about what’s done with it.
 And while these tricks aren’t necessary for every production, they can serve as powerful and simple tools for a mix in need of that special something.
 Maybe a mix element lacks clarity.
 Maybe the entire song lacks dynamic intrigue.
 Whatever the case, let’s take a look at four of these mixing tricks that can go a long way.

 1. Mixing tricks: distorting for clarity’s sake